UHMS OFFERS A SCHOLARSHIP for ASPIRING CHAMBER OPERATORS for training in the 40-hour ICHM

 The scholarship will directly cover the cost of the introductory course for students who seek and are approved for scholarship funds.
 The funds will be paid directly to the company hosting the course on behalf of each student.
 Travel or other miscellaneous expenses incurred by the student are not eligible for scholarship fund reimbursement.

 To apply for consideration go to https://www.uhms.org/associates-educational-scholarship-application and complete the application.
 Applicants who are approved will be notified via email with further instructions.
-Beginning in 2022 there will be an two-week application period each quarter that will award one scholarship, a total of four per year.

 Here’s a list of agencies that provide certification.